globalbioticinteractions/homebrew-globi/README.md

-# homebrew-preston
+# homebrew-globi
-Formula to help install preston on Mac OS
+Formula to help install tools used by GloBI (e.g., preston, elton, nomer) on Mac OS